filasfilas/F-MM1/README.md

 MM1 is being reverse engineered to get original game model.

-Outsourced resources:
+##### Outsourced resources:
 	1) MS-DOS MM1 sprites.
 You can add your sprites instead.
 	2) NES/Famicon MM1 music

 ##### What can you see:
-	1) Maze loading and Ray casting (Draft!).
-You can go across Sorpigal
+	1) Raycasting.
+You can go across 5 cities (Sorpigal, Dusk, etc.)
 ![alt text](https://github.com/filasfilas/F-MM1/blob/main/screenshots/render.png?raw=true)
 	2) Skeleton of SFML engine.
 You can see placeholders of intro and start menu.
 ![alt text](https://github.com/filasfilas/F-MM1/blob/main/screenshots/intro.png?raw=true)
 ![alt text](https://github.com/filasfilas/F-MM1/blob/main/screenshots/main-menu.png?raw=true)

 ##### Planned features:
-    Ray casting rendering allowing smooth movement
 	Mouse support
 	Multi Language support
 	Improved graphics and sounds
-    Sky and groundtextures
+	Sky and ground textures

 ##### How to use:
     There is nothing to play, yet.
 Just some drafts.

 ##### To do:
 	A lot

 ##### Required support:
 	new textures and sounds